 The real beauty of using AA miles isn't to fly American Airlines – it's redeeming them for partner airlines.
 And this one is tough to beat.

-Japan Airlines has one of the world’s best business class seats … and they’re called SkySuites.
-In the right seat, it’s both spacious and insanely private.
-Some of the best food you’ll find in the sky doesn’t hurt either.
+Japan Airlines business class is one of the best ways to fly, if you ask us … has one of the world's best business class seats … and they're called SkySuites.
+In the right seat, it's both spacious and insanely private.
+Some of the best food you'll find in the sky doesn't hurt either.

 Read our full review flying Japan Airlines business class from Chicago-O'Hare (ORD) to Tokyo-Narita (NRT)!